 Servicing should be carried out annually by a competent person such as a CORGI registered engineer.
+This is a condition of the Kinder Fires guarantee schemes.

 The service should include visually checking the chimney and fire opening for accumulations of debris and a smoke test to check for a positive up-draught in the chimney.

-The condition of the coals should be checked and if necessary the whole set should be replaced with a genuine replacement set.
+The condition of the pebbles should be checked and if necessary the whole set should be replaced with a genuine replacement set.